tfer/polyglot_v1_qmk_firmware/README.md

 - [ ] Test to see if firmware actually works!
 (Not yet done!)

 # Layout for brian_rgb_custom

 ## STENO layer
-Only small changes to the navigation arrow area.

 <img src="/figs/steno.png" width="600" alt="Key layout for STENO layer"/>

 ## QWERTY layer
-No changes made, despite appearances.
 My computer is in Dvorak, so what you see printed is what my computer outputs when I type the corresponding key.
 If I were to switch my computer to Qwerty, it would output usual Qwerty keys.

 <img src="/figs/qwerty.png" width="600" alt="Key layout for QWERTY layer"/>

 ## NUMBER layer
-Significant changes.
+Keypad on right side instead of numbers along the top.
+WASD-type navigation arrows on left.

 <img src="/figs/number.png" width="600" alt="Key layout for NUMBER layer"/>

 ## SYMBOL layer
-Some changes.
 Output is largely influenced by my computer being in Dvorak.

 <img src="/figs/symbol.png" width="600" alt="Key layout for SYMBOL layer"/>